 10. Texas Children’s Health Plan is an insurance plan much like Blue Cross Blue Shield of Texas, United Healthcare, Cigna or many others.
 The difference is that it manages the health care of low-income families who receive government-funded insurance, such as Medicaid.

-9. The purpose of Texas Children’s Health Plan is to make sure that this population of families is ushered toward the best health care possible – which means Texas Children’s hospitals, clinics and providers.
+9. The purpose of Texas Children’s Health Plan is to deliver the best health care possible for its members.

 8. Families who have insurance through Texas Children’s Health Plan are called members.
 Texas Children’s Hospital has patients and Texas Children’s Health Plan has members.

 7. Texas Children’s Health Plan currently employees a little more than 800 employees.

 6. These employees are located in six areas – at our office building in Bellaire, in Beaumont, in Tyler, at The Center for Children and Women (two clinics) and remotely.

 5. The Center for Children and Women is owned by Texas Children’s Health Plan.
 The two Center locations are full-service clinics for Health Plan members only, with a few exceptions for members of other government-sponsored programs.

 4. The Centers are so nice that employees often ask if they can go.
 (I did!)
 However, this is not allowed.
 Members only.

 3. Texas Children’s Health Plan is funded by the state of Texas.
 We receive state funding for each member who is part of our plan.

 2. Mark Mullarkey is the president of Texas Children’s Health Plan and an executive vice president for the Texas Children’s system.
 I’ve had the opportunity to speak with him on several occasions and he is such a nice guy!